🔼The name Abishur: Summary

 The second part of the name Abishur comes from the interesting root group שור (shur), meaning either to present, to see or to be raised up or get excited:

-The name Abishur means any combination of the above, from The Father Will Present to My Father Watches or Father Of The Vines.
+The name Abishur means any combination of the above, from The Father Will Raise to My Father Watches or Father Is A Bull.
 For some reason, however, scholars seem to prefer to translate the שור part with wall:

 For a meaning of the name Abishur NOBSE Study Bible Name List reads The Father Is A Wall.
 Jones' Dictionary of Old Testament Proper Names has Father Of A Wall, and BDB Theological Dictionary proposes My Father Is A Wall.